Random Permutations Fix a Worst Case for Cyclic Coordinate Descent: Convergence of RPCD for the Permutation-Invariant

-It follows from this result, together with \eqref{eq:system} and Gelfand's formula, that $\E_{P_1,P_2,\dotsc,P_{\ell}} \, f(x^{\ell n})$ eventually decays at a per-epoch rate arbitrarily close to $\rho(M)$.
-Figure~\ref{fig:expected} plots the estimate obtained from Theorem~\ref{th:RPCD.f} against the value of $f(\xRPCD^{\ell n})$ obtained from \eqref{eq:fRGS.invariant} for particular random choices of $x^0$ and the permutation matrices $P_1,P_2, \dotsc, P_{\ell}$, showing that the estimate is tight.
+Figure~\ref{fig:expected} plots the expected value from Theorem~\ref{th:RPCD.f} against the value of $f(\xRPCD^{\ell n})$ obtained from \eqref{eq:fRGS.invariant} for particular random choices of $x^0$ and the permutation matrices $P_1,P_2, \dotsc, P_{\ell}$, showing that the estimate in this one instance tracks the expected value closely.
+(This behavior is typical.)

-The details of computing $d_1, d_2, m_1, m_2$ from \eqref{eq:df} as functions of $\ddd$ and $n$ are shown in Appendix~\ref{app:computation}.
-The full expressions are quite complex, but we obtain simpler approximations for the case of $\ddd$ with $0 < \ddd \ll 1$ and large $n$.
-We can thus analyze the asymptotic convergence of the expected objective value by estimating the spectral radius $\rho(M)$ as a function of $\ddd$ as argued above.